seepick/LocalSportsClub/README.md

 ## Next up

+* rename "isScheduled" to "isBooked"
+* write venue.notes when venue is synced via links, or via DataRescuer; prefill it from system, so user will see it ;)
 * !! sync past checkins (might require fetching old activities (not yet synced/in DB)); new field: Activity.wasCheckedin
 * MIN: description/info has "\n"... replace them
 * MIN: if venue.importantInfo == "-" then nullify